leclauss/tsgenerator/README.md

  cd "build"
  ```

-2. Create the TSGenerator project with CMake and build the project by executing
+2. Create the tsgenerator project with CMake and build the project by executing
    [GNU Make](https://www.gnu.org/software/make/ "GNU Make website").
 If your default [GCC](https://gcc.gnu.org/ "GNU Compiler Collection") is at least version 8 just build the project with
  ```bash
  cmake ..